Billing Configuration

 planId: process.env.STRIPE_PRICE_STARTER_MONTHLY!,

-Polar example (Product IDs)
+Polar (Product IDs)

 POLAR_PRODUCT_STARTER_MONTHLY=prod_...